An Active, Healthier Lifestyle

 - Wear a pedometer and deliberately increase steps throughout the day.

 - Walk on a treadmill or ride a stationary bicycle while watching television.

-Sources: American Cancer Society, National Cancer Institute, and Centers for Disease Control and Prevention
+Sources: American Cancer Society, National Cancer Institute, National Institutes of Health, and Centers for Disease Control and Prevention